-1.1 Faculty.
-Faculty are Unless otherwise stipulated, "faculty" shall include tenured and tenure-track (probationary) faculty, librarians, and counselors, and non-tenure-track lecturers, coaches, and student services professionals academically related. all members of Unit 3 as defined in the current Collective Bargaining Agreement.
-Those that hold a full-time appointment under the California State University Management Personnel Plan (MPP) are not included.

-1.1.1 Tenured and Probationary Faculty hold a tenured or probationary full-time academic year appointment as professors, librarians, or student services professionals academic-related; may be department chairs or school directors, but do not hold a part-time academic year appointment (e.g. because they participate in the Faculty Early Retirement Plan (FERP) or have a 50% Associate Dean appointment).

-1.1.2 Temporary faculty hold temporary appointments to full- or part-time instructional or counseling positions, and may be lecturers, assistant librarians, or contingent counselors.

-1.1.3 Coaches, hold full- or part-time coaching appointments.

-1.1.4 All other members of Unit 3 of the Collective Bargaining Agreement are faculty including those who hold FERP or part-time MPP appointments.

-1.2 Tenured and Probationary Faculty.
-Unless otherwise stipulated, "tenured and probationary faculty" shall refer to tenured or tenure-track faculty, librarians, and eounselors who hold full-time academic year appointments and who may also be department chairs, school directors, deans, associate deans, or assistant deans, whether or not devoting full time to instruction.
+- 1.1 Faculty.
+Faculty are Unless otherwise stipulated, "faculty" shall include tenured and tenure-track (probationary) faculty, librarians, and counselors, and non-tenure-track lecturers, coaches, and student services professionals academically related.
+[32] all members of Unit 3 as defined in the current Collective Bargaining Agreement.
+Within the broader category of Faculty, the Senate identifies the following distinct subcategories: - 1.1.1 Tenured and Probationary Faculty hold full-time academic year appointments as professors, librarians, or student services professionals academic-related (SSP-AR).
+They-may be department chairs or school directors, but cannot hold a full- or part-time MPP (Management Personnel Plan) appointment. - 1.1.2 Temporary faculty hold temporary appointments to full- or part-time instructional or counseling positions and may be lecturers, assistant librarians, or contingent counselors. - 1.1.3 Coaches hold full- or part-time coaching appointments. - 1.1.4 All other members of Unit 3 of the Collective Bargaining Agreement are faculty including those who hold FERP or part-time MPP appointments. - 1.2 Tenured and Probationary Faculty.
+Unless otherwise stipulated, "tenured and probationary faculty" shall refer to tenured or tenure-track faculty, librarians, and counselors who hold full-time academic year appointments and who may also be department chairs, school directors, deans, associate deans, or assistant deans, whether or not devoting full time to instruction. - 1.3.

-- 1.3.
 Temporary faculty.
-Unless otherwise stipulated, "temporary faculty" shall refer to those individuals, both full-time and part-time faculty (lecturers), who hold appointments to an instructional position, but who are serving in a temporary appointment for a specified period of time. - 1.4 1.2 Major Academic Unit refers to each of the seven Academic Colleges (College of
+Unless otherwise stipulated, "temporary faculty" shall refer to those individuals, both full-time and part-time faculty (lecturers), who hold appointments to an instructional position, but who are serving in a temporary appointment for a specified period of time.

-Arts and Letters, Fowler College of Business, College of Education, College of Engineering, College of Health and Human Services, College of Professional Studies, and Fine Arts, College of Sciences), the Library, Student Support Services (e.g. Counseling and Psychological Services, Educational Opportunity Program, Graduate Life and Diversity, Resource Centers, Student Health Services), and Imperial Valley.

-Major Academic Unit.
+1.2 Major Academic Unit.
 Unless otherwise stipulated, "major academic unit" shall refer to each college, the Library, University Services (which includes Counseling and Psychological Services, Test Office, Educational Opportunity Program, and Health Services), and SDSU Imperial Valley.